 The Bhanderi's ComediToolbox suitable for most Linux Comedi driver supported analog and digital inputs/output cards has been successfuly tested with ert_linux target.
 The little updated version with target configuration example is available in lintarget project download area.

 Selection of the right version of the kernel is not enough for non-disruptive operation.
 Computer system hardware selection is critical as well.
 The system has to provide enough computational power for compiled in blocks data evaluation evaluation and Linux kernel services processing.
 Other critical disturbance sources are hardware caused latencies and lags in a program processing by CPU.
 The source can be bus systems load by other subsystems (i.e. graphic processor memory access, peripheral DMA - SSD, SD-card, Flash controller etc.).
 The other critical source of latencies in x86 based systems is SMI processing.
-The SMI enable and processing is under BIOS and motherboard vendor control and this problem cannot be resolved by operating system.
+The SMI enable and processing is under BIOS and motherboard vendor control and this problem cannot be resolved by the operating system.
 This means that proper hardware selection is critical.

-A long period evaluation data of different combinations of Linux kernel version runing on many CPU architectures and boards from many vendors is OSADL Quality Assurance Farm.
+A long period evaluation data of different combinations of Linux kernel version running on many CPU architectures and boards from many vendors is OSADL Quality Assurance Farm.
 According to these track records carefully selected x86 or embedded GNU/Linux system can run real-time tasks with sampling frequencies up to 20 kHz with no losing sample per months.

-- Linux ERT source code repository
+- Linux ERT source code repository (development version).

 - Humusoft MF624 card support blockset

-initial version of blockset supporting analog and digital input/output, IRC, PWM and PWM measurement for MF624 cards.
+Initial version of blockset supporting analog and digital input/output, IRC, PWM and PWM measurement for MF624 cards.